INRIA/scikit-learn-mooc/slides/trees.md

 # Decisions trees

-This lesson covers decisions trees and random forest.
+This lesson covers decision tree and random forest.
 These are robust models for both rergession and classification.

 <img src="../scikit-learn-logo.svg">